Nigerian police ranks, symbols, duties and salaries (updated)

 15. Constable

 Each rank has definitive tasks and symbols associated with it.
 Authority is vertical, with orders obeyed downwards.
 These ranks are provided for in section 5 of the Police Act.
-Here is a look at the duties of each of the Nigerian police ranks and the symbols associated with them.
+Below is a more elaborate list of police ranks and their symbols in Nigeria.

 Inspector-General of Police

-Commonly known as the IGP, the Inspector-General heads the entire NPF and the most senior officer.
+Commonly known as the IGP, the Inspector-General heads the entire NPF and is the most senior officer.
 The Inspector-General controls the administration of the NPF.
-Kayode Egbetokun is the current IGP, having succeeded Usman Alkali Baba in 2023.
+Olatunji Rilwan Disu is the IGP as of April 2026, having taken over from Kayode Egbetokun on 24 February 2026.

 A serving officer of the NPF is usually appointed to the office of the IGP through a recommendation to the sitting president.
 Once confirmed, the president forwards the appointee's name to the Senate for confirmation.